R3Conclave/conclave-core-sdk/docs/docs/conclave-init.md

     !!! tip
         Since we haven't specified a signing configuration, we will use the default signing configuration for our enclave.
         You may want to customise the signing configuration.
-See the [Signing tutorial](signing-tutorial.md) and [Enclave Signing](enclave-signing.md) reference docs for more information.
+See [Signing](signing.md) for more information.

 === "client/build.gradle"
     The client is a simple Java application.
 The `client/build.gradle` file does the following: